Trudeau raises concern over Israel's planned Rafah offensive | Politics

 KEY QUOTES "The Prime Minister shared his concern around Israel's planned offensive in the southern Gaza city of Rafah and the severe humanitarian implications for all civilians taking refuge in the area," Trudeau's office said in a statement.

-"He underscored the need to increase the volume of life-saving humanitarian aid for civilians and to ensure aid reaches all those in need, safely and without delay."
+Canadian lawmakers were set on Monday to vote on a non-binding motion backing Palestinian statehood that drew condemnation from Israel.
+Trudeau's office added he "underscored the importance of renewing efforts toward a two-state solution."

+Commenting on the Canadian parliamentary motion in a post on X after the call with Trudeau, Gantz said "unilateral recognition (of a Palestinian state), particularly following the 7th of October, is counter-productive."
 CONTEXT

-Israel's military assault on Hamas-governed Gaza has displaced nearly its entire population, caused a starvation crisis, flattened most of the enclave, and killed over 31,000 people, according to Gaza's health ministry, while also leading to accusations of genocide being probed in the World Court.
-Extreme food shortages in parts of Gaza have exceeded famine levels, and mass death is now imminent without an immediate ceasefire and surge of food to areas cut off by fighting, the global hunger monitor said on Monday.
+Israel's military assault on Hamas-governed Gaza has displaced nearly its entire population, caused a starvation crisis, flattened most of the enclave, and killed over 31,000, according to Gaza's health ministry, while also leading to accusations of genocide being probed in the World Court.
+Extreme food shortages in parts of Gaza have exceeded famine levels, the global hunger monitor says.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)